Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Testing the kinematic approximations

-With these we will estimate the importance of including in the calculation the transverse momentum dynamics, that is neglected in collinear factorization if one limits the analysis to leading twist level.

-We then look at the average light-cone virtuality $\langle v^2 \rangle = \langle k^2 + \kTsq \rangle$, shown as a black line in Figure~\ref{fig:avg_k2_kT2} and compared to the 3 choices of approximated $\vsqbar$ defined in Eqs.~\eqref{eq:vsqbar_choice}, \eqref{eq:vbarsq_new} and \eqref{eq:vbarsq_newT}.
+We start from the average light-cone virtuality $\langle v^2 \rangle = \langle k^2 + \kTsq \rangle$, shown as a black line in Figure~\ref{fig:avg_k2_kT2} and compared to the 3 choices of approximated $\vsqbar$ defined in Eqs.~\eqref{eq:vsqbar_choice}, \eqref{eq:vbarsq_new_model} and \eqref{eq:vbarsq_newT}.
 At small $x_B$, all vanish and the parton can be effectively considered collinear to the nucleon in the plus light-cone direction.
 As $x_B$ increases, however, the light cone virtuality becomes more and more negative until the kinematic threshold $\xbmax$ is reached.
 The only exception occurs at larger target mass values, for which a modest rise with $x_B$ is followed again by a fast dive as $x_B$ approaches its threshold.
-This behavior was already expected from the analysis of Eq.~\eqref{eq:v2} offered in Section~\ref{sec:kinematics}.
+This behavior was already expected from the analysis of Eq.~\eqref{eq:v2_model} offered in Section~\ref{sec:kinematics}.
 The deviation of $\langle v^2 \rangle$ from $\vsqbar = 0$ is qualitatively captured by $\vsqbarnew$, and the remaining small gap is closed if the transverse momentum is taken into account by including the calculated, but unobserved, $\avekTsq$ into $\vsqbarnewT$.

-It is worthwhile remarking that the plots in Figs.~\ref{fig:avg_kT2}-\ref{fig:avg_k2_kT2}, combined, also clearly show that the incoming quark virtuality $\langle k^2 \rangle = \langle v^2 \rangle - \avekTsq$ is negative and of order $O(\Lambda^2)$ at all $x_B$ values: the quark is indeed a bound state of the proton.
-Clearly, the $k^2 \approx 0$ approximation utilized in many parton model calculations and derivation of factorization formulas is wrong, and should rather be replaced, by $v^2 \approx 0$, unless one is interested in extreme values of $x_B$ where $\vsqbarnew$ better describes the parton's light-cone virtuality.
+It is worthwhile remarking that the plots in Figs.~\ref{fig:avg_kT2}-\ref{fig:avg_k2_kT2}, combined, also show that the incoming quark virtuality $\langle k^2 \rangle = \langle v^2 \rangle - \avekTsq$ is negative and of order $O(\Lambda^2)$ at all $x_B$ values: the quark is indeed a bound state of the proton.
+Clearly, the $k^2 \approx 0$ approximation utilized in many parton model calculations and derivations of factorization formulas is not accurate, and should rather be replaced, by $v^2 \approx 0$.
+Remarkably, as we will see, this approximation is quite sufficient in describing the average value of the quark light-cone momentum fraction $x$ and there will be no need to use a non-zero virtuality such as $\vsqbarnew$ in the calculation of inclusive observables.